-It must be noted that 'separable interface' is the terminology employed in the approved 2014 version of the IJTAG standard.
-In earlier versions of the standard as it was being developed and in public presentations concerning the preliminary versions of the standard, this was referred to as the IJTAG 'gateway'.
-The term gateway is no longer valid.
-This separable network interface that connects directly to the TAP Controller is now referred to as IJTAG's AccessLink.
-As mentioned previously, the P1687 IJTAG standard supports the portable transfer of IEEE 1687 IJTAG networks as IP.
-Note that this is very similar to the IEEE 1500 ECT interface, except that IJTAG employs a 'Select' while 1500 defines a 'SelectWIR' because P1687 IJTAG does not require a formal Instruction Register (IR), but allows distributed network bits as pseudoinstructions.
+This separable network interface that connects directly to the TAP Controller is referred to as IJTAG's AccessLink.
+As mentioned previously, the 1687 IJTAG standard supports the portable transfer of IEEE 1687 IJTAG networks as IP.
+Note that this is very similar to the IEEE 1500 ECT interface, except that IJTAG employs a 'Select' while 1500 defines a 'SelectWIR' because 1687 IJTAG does not require a formal Instruction Register (IR), but allows distributed network bits as pseudo-instructions.

 Figure 5 below illustrates how the IJTAG separable hardware interface (AccessLink) to the onchip network of instruments can interface to a standard IEEE 1149.1 boundary-scan TDR.
 Isolating the IEEE 1687 IJTAG architecture from the requirements of the chip controller and its interface leading off the chip ensures the portability of embedded instrument IP as well as any vector IP that may be associated with each instrument.
-In fact, an off-chip interface for an IJTAG network other than the IEEE 1149.1 boundary-scan TDR could emerge in the future and this would not affect the portability of IEEE 1687 IJTAG instruments, vectors or networks.
+In fact, an off-chip interface for an IJTAG network other than the IEEE 1149.1 boundary-scan TDR could emerge in the future, and this would not affect the portability of IEEE 1687 IJTAG instruments, vectors or networks.

-Figure 5: An example P1687 IJTAG network with separable interface highlighted
+Figure 5: An example 1687 IJTAG network with separable interface highlighted